Space-Robotics-Laboratory/graspable_points_detection_ros2/README.md

 ## Output

 This package output several data for visualization.
 If you are only interested in the graspable point it is pulished as `/detect_graspable_point/graspable_points`.
+To choose the different gripper in this file just turn to true the gripper you want to use and flase the others.

 ### Gripper Parameters

-In the struct from line 27 in `detect_graspable_points.cpp`, you can enter the geometric parameters relevant for the gripper.
+The edition of parameters now takes place in `settings.hpp` in `include/detect_graspbable_points` folder.

 Orientate yourself to the simplified dimensions of this gripper: